pollination/pollination-docs/apps/deploy-app.md

 # Deploy an App

 In this section, we will see how you can deploy your own app on Pollination Cloud.
 As an example to demonstrate the process, we will write and deploy an app that draws a wind rose using the EPW data.
-At the end of this section, you will have deployed an app named "epw-wind" that appears under the "Apps" tab on your profile.
+At the end of this section, you will have deployed an app named **epw-wind** that appears under the **Apps** tab on your profile.

 ![](../.gitbook/assets/pollination-apps/app_deployed.png)